US looks to end losing streak against Europe at Solheim Cup in Spain

 “The number of people that were working on finding that golf bag the last two days is astronomical,” Lewis said.
 “So we were very excited.”

 Pettersen used her four captain’s picks on Caroline Hedwall, Madelene Sagstrom, Gemma Dryburgh and Emily Pedersen.
-The qualifiers were Ciganda, Nordqvist, Celine Boutier, Maja Stark, Linn Grant, Charley Hull, Georgia Hall and Leona Maguire.
+The qualifiers were Ciganda, Nordqvist, Stark, Grant, Celine Boutier, Charley Hull, Georgia Hall and Leona Maguire.

+Boutier will team up with Hall to take on Kang and Lee in the second foursomes Friday morning.
+Maguire and Nordqvist then face Korda and Corpuz, while Hull and Pedersen close out the first session against Ewing and Knight.

 “I really can’t wait to see our players …. really showcase how good European golf is at this point and stage,” Pettersen said.
 “So I really can’t wait for Friday morning to let our team go out there and really do what they do best, and we’ll see where that leads.
 But it’s going to be a fun couple of days ahead.”